flutter/website/src/docs/codelabs/extended-flex-widget.md

 So far, the `BlueBox` widgets have been squished together (either to the left or at the top of the UI Output).
-You can change how the `BlueBox` widgets are spaced out using the `mainAxisSize` and `CrossAxisAlignment` properties.
+You can change how the `BlueBox` widgets are spaced out using the axis size and alignment properties.

 ### mainAxisSize property

 `Row` and `Column` occupy different main axes.
-`Row`'s main axis is horizontal, and `Column`'s main axis is vertical.
+A `Row`'s main axis is horizontal, and a `Column`'s main axis is vertical.
-The `mainAxisSize` property determines how much space `Row` and `Column` can occupy on their main axes.
+The `mainAxisSize` property determines how much space a `Row` and `Column` can occupy on their main axes.
 `mainAxisSize` has two possible values:

 `MainAxisSize.max`
-: Increases the amount of space `Row` and `Column` can occupy on their main axes.
+: `Row` and `Column` occupy all of the space on their main axes.
-If the combined width of `Row` and `Column`'s child widgets is less than the total space on `Row` and `Column`'s main axes, the children are laid out with extra space.
+If the combined width of their children is less than the total space on their main axes, their children are laid out with extra space.

 `MainAxisSize.min`
-: Decreases the amount of space `Row` and `Column` can occupy on their main axes.
-`Row` and `Column`'s children are laid out without extra space.
+: `Row` and `Column` only occupy enough space on their main axes for their children.
+Their children are laid out without extra space and at the middle of their main axes.

 {{site.alert.tip}}
-  `MainAxisSize.max` is the `mainAxisSize` property's default.
+  `MainAxisSize.max` is the `mainAxisSize` property's default value.
   If you don't specify another value, the default value is used, as shown in the previous example.